A Shape Dynamics Tutorial: York's solution to the initial-value problem

-and therefore if $K=0$ the transformed diffeo constraint does not depend on $\phi$.
-It is this conformal covariance of the diffeo constraint in the $K=0$ case that makes it possible to decouple the two constraint equations and solve the Hamiltonian one separately just for the `conformal factor' $\phi$.
+and therefore if $K=0$ the transformed diffeomorphism constraint does not depend on $\phi$.
+It is this conformal covariance of the diffeomorphism constraint in the $K=0$ case that makes it possible to decouple the two constraint equations and solve the Hamiltonian one separately just for the `conformal factor' $\phi$.
 The scalar curvature transforms according to the formula \cite{Lichnerowicz}

 Therefore the two constraints take the following form in the barred variables

 The last equation is strongly elliptic and quasilinear.
 For equations of this kind there are well-known theorems of existence and uniqueness of the solutions.
 The initial-value problem can be therefore solved with the following procedure: \begin{enumerate} \item Start with an arbitrary metric $\bar g_{ij}$ and an arbitrary traceless $\bar K^{ij}$.